toyota-connected/ivi-homescreen/test/comp_region/README.md

 ### Requirements

-Ensure the `ivi-homescreen` build includes the following flag:
+Ensure the `flutter-auto` build includes the following flag:

     -DBUILD_PLUGIN_COMP_REGION=ON